serghiou/betterscience.github.io/joinus.md

 ### Subscribe

 Subscribe to our mailing list for updates, news and events [here](https://mailman.stanford.edu/mailman/listinfo/reproducible-science)!
+You can also subscribe to the METRICS mailing list to receive updates from them and attend their events [here](https://mailman.stanford.edu/mailman/listinfo/metrics_lab).

 ### Contribute